BackupTheBerlios/circe-svn/trunk/src/README.txt

  * Python 2.3 or newer           http://www.python.org
  * wxPython 2.6 or newer         http://www.wxpython.org
  * python-irclib 0.4.4 or newer  http://python-irclib.sourceforge.net
+We currently do not prioritize backwards compatibility.
+Should we break backwards compatibility somewhere please inform us about it.

 Installing Circe:
  * Run "python setup.py install" to install Circe.